Home

 Description Download

 The Win32 executables Do178Builder.exe and Do178Builder-utility.exe.
 You should note that I cross-compile these from within the Linux programming environment I use, and make little or no effort to personally test them on Windows.
+Moreover, I currently have only Windows XP conviently at my disposal, so there is no testing on (for example) Windows Vista.
 If for some reason they don't work for you, you can choose a different version of the executable instead from "Obsolete but possibly useful stuff" below, or else build the binary yourself.

 To run Do178Builder-utility.exe on Win32, you will need to download and install the sed utility.
 Make sure that sed is in your PATH.